rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 1. In the Workload Cluster:

 * Deploy a mock mission application
-* Protect the mock mission application, by deploying and configuring auth service to interface with Keycloak and require users to login to Keycloak and be in the correct authorization group before being able to access the mock mission application.
+* Protect the mock mission application, by deploying and configuring auth service to interface with Keycloak and require users to log in to Keycloak and be in the correct authorization group before being able to access the mock mission application.

 > Note: This document assumes familiarity with the generic Big Bang quick start guide.
 Differences between this and the previous Quick Start:

 * Topics explained in previous quick start guides won't have notes or they will be less detailed.
 * The previous quick start supported deploying k3d to either localhost or remote VM, this quick start only supports deployment to remote VMs.
-* The previous quick start supported multiple linux distributions, this one requires Ubuntu 20.04, and it must be configured for password less sudo (this guide has more automation of prerequisites, so we needed a standard to automate against.)
+* The previous quick start supported multiple Linux distributions, this one requires Ubuntu 20.04, and it must be configured for passwordless sudo (this guide has more automation of prerequisites, so we needed a standard to automate against.)
 * The automation also assumes Admin's Laptop has a Unix Shell.
 (Mac, Linux, or Windows Subsystem for Linux)
 * This quick start assumes you have kubectl installed on your Admin Workstation